-1 infant was found by paramedics and taken to the hospital.

-1 infant was found in an alley wrapped in a garbage bag.
+- 1 infant was found by paramedics and taken to the hospital. - 1 infant was found in an alley wrapped in a garbage bag.

-1 infant was found laying on a table cloth in a bank parking lot.
-1 infant was found left in a stroller at a street intersection.

-1 infant was left in a wash.

-1 infant was found in a hole hidden under some boulders.

-1 decapitated infant was found buried in the backyard of a private residence.
+- 1 infant was found laying on a table cloth in a bank parking lot. - 1 infant was found left in a stroller at a street intersection. - 1 infant was left in a wash. - 1 infant was found in a hole hidden under some boulders. - 1 decapitated infant was found buried in the backyard of a private residence.

-1 infant was left at the front door of a private residence.

-1 infant was found face up in a bathroom toilet at a fast food restaurant.
+- 1 infant was left at the front door of a private residence. - 1 infant was found face up in a bathroom toilet at a fast food restaurant. - 1 infant was found in an alleyway in Long Beach with evidence of trauma from a possible collision.